 As I’ve gotten older, I’ve come to realize that I need to be taking care of myself in order to keep up with day to day life.
 I’ve taken a pledge to get healthier and find beauty in the simple things in life.
 One of those things is the ability to get a good night’s sleep – something I think many of us take for granted.
 As you would have seen, we recently ordered a Casper mattress.
 To understand a little bit more about this amazing brand, I took the opportunity to sit down with Casper expert Nicole Tapscott to talk about real sleep with real people behind the brand!

-Sitting down with Nicole Tapscott, Casper expert from New York, helped to shed some light on what Casper is really all about.
+So when it came to sitting down with Nicole Tapscott, Casper expert from New York, she helped to shed some light on what Casper is really all about.
 Originally from Toronto, Nicole’s first exposure to Casper was through the NYC transit ads.
 “I loved what they were doing.
 The concept of buying a mattress used to be such a horrible experience.
 Going to big box store is very off putting – the big box experience is all about being upsold while laying in front of a stranger for two minutes.”
 I quickly was reminded of my last experience buying a mattress before moving to Toronto a few years ago and it was just that.
 Awkward and totally impersonal.

 Here are a few questions I asked and the answers that helped to assure me that Casper was right for Julio &